ImaanBontle/SDV-immersive-weathers/README.md

 <!--Config Options-->
 ## Configuration <a id="config"></a>

-This section summarises the config options for each mod.
+*This section contains summaries of the config options for each mod.*

-*NB: You can change these options in-game using [Generic Mod Config Menu][gmcm-link] or by manually editing the `config.json` inside each mod's folder (generated after running SMAPI once).*
+*NB: You can change these options in-game using [Generic Mod Config Menu][gmcm-link] or through manually editing the `config.json` contained in each mod's folder (generated after running SMAPI at least once).*

 ### Framework <a id="framework-config"></a>